Hypertrophic cardiomyopathy: Diagnosis

 A diagnosis of hypertrophic cardiomyopathy is based upon several features of the disease process.
 While there is use of echocardiography, cardiac catheterization, or cardiac MRI in the diagnosis of the disease, other important considerations include ECG and genetic testing.
-Genetic testing is recommended for those affected by HCM and their family members.
+Genetic testing is recommended for those affected by hypertrophic cardiomyopathy and their family members.

 In about 60 to 70% of the cases, cardiac MRI shows thickening of more than 15 mm of the lower part of the ventricular septum.
 T1-weighted imaging may identify scarring of cardiac tissues while T2-weighted imaging may identify edema and inflammation of cardiac tissue which is associated with acute clinical signs of chest pain and fainting episodes.

 ECG is the most sensitive diagnostic test.

-The combination of left ventricular hypertrophy, and right atrial enlargement on ECG strongly suggests HCM.
+Differentiating obstructive from non-obstructive HCM is important for choosing effective therapy.
+A confusing aspect of HCM is that obstruction may be latent at rest, and only revealed by provocations.
+Exercise echocardiography, performing an echocardiogram after treadmill or bicycle exercise, may reveal obstruction when it is not present at rest or after the Valsalva maneuver.
+Even a more potent provocation of latent obstruction is the postprandial exercise echocardiogram (PPXSE) that is the strongest physiologic provocation of obstruction.
+The PPXSE reproduces the situation that many patients with obstruction experience, that of enhanced symptoms with even mild exertion after eating.
+When a patient cannot exercise, resting echocardiography performed 30–60 minutes after eating may similarly demonstrate obstruction, not shown at rest.
+With postprandial provocation, patients who previously were diagnosed as non-obstructive now are diagnosed as obstructed and thus may be candidates for treatments geared to obstruction.

 Variants

-Depending on whether the distortion of normal heart anatomy causes an obstruction of the outflow of blood from the left ventricle of the heart, HCM can be classified as obstructive or non-obstructive.
-The obstructive variant of HCM is hypertrophic obstructive cardiomyopathy (HOCM).
+Depending on whether the distortion of normal heart anatomy causes an obstruction of the outflow of blood from the left ventricle of the heart, hypertrophic cardiomyopathy can be classified as obstructive or non-obstructive.
+The obstructive variant of hypertrophic cardiomyopathy is hypertrophic obstructive cardiomyopathy (HOCM).
 The diagnosis of left ventricular outflow tract obstruction is usually made by echocardiographic assessment and is defined as a peak left ventricular outflow tract gradient of ≥ 30 mmHg.

-Another, non-obstructive variant of HCM is apical hypertrophic cardiomyopathy (AHCM or ApHCM), also called Yamaguchi syndrome.
+Another, non-obstructive variant of hypertrophic cardiomyopathy is apical hypertrophic cardiomyopathy (AHCM or ApHCM), also called Yamaguchi syndrome.
 It was first described in individuals of Japanese descent.
 Sakamoto was the first to report the condition's ECG pattern in 1976.
 Yamaguchi was the first to characterize the syndrome and its ventriculargrophic feature in 1979.
-Yamaguchi syndrome is an infrequent variant of HCM in the European population.
+Yamaguchi syndrome is an infrequent variant of hypertrophic cardiomyopathy in the European population.
 ApHCM is thought to be autosomal dominant, with the majority of mutations occurring in the genes encoding for the sarcomere.
 ECG findings in Yamaguchi syndrome may mimic those of a heart attack.
-Yamaguchi syndrome has a more favorable prognosis than classic HCM, and it is more common in Asian populations.
+Yamaguchi syndrome has a more favorable prognosis than classic hypertrophic cardiomyopathy, and it is more common in Asian populations.